Koushikpatel8/Deligo/README.md

 ### Images Folder
 - **images/**: Contains all images used in the project, such as the logo (`logo.jpg`), dish images (`dish1.jpg`, `dish2.jpg`...), and restaurant images (`restaurant1.jpg`, `restaurant2.jpg`,....).

+By default, this will start the server on port 8000.
+You can access your HTML file by visiting http://localhost:8000 in your browser.

+If you want to specify a different port, you can do so by providing the port number:

+bash
+Copy code
+python -m http.server 8080
+This will run the server on http://localhost:8080.

 ## Future Enhancements
 In the future, Deligo will be enhanced with:
 - JavaScript for dynamic functionality (e.g., updating the cart in real-time).